 Paul Dixon, Owner and Director at Skill School NIsaid: “Joe and I had met on a number of occasions doing various coaching courses and we both share the same philosophy towards coaching children and young people.
 So, when we sat down and took the decision to work together, we focused on developing a multi-sports model that would ensure we introduced as many children as possible to a variety of sports, and that every coaching session we delivered would be fun professional and inclusive for all ability levels.

 “That’s when we contacted the Roe Valley Enterpise Agency to explore our options and see what we needed to do to launch our very own coaching business.
-Our business advisor Joanne Miller took us step by step through the process of what we needed to do to get our business up and running.
+Our business advisor Joanne Miller took us step by step through the process of the Go for it programme and what we needed to do to get our business up and running.
 She helped us pull together a personalised business plan, which provided us with the framework to get out there and make it happen.

 “Skill School NI is now thriving and we have employed an additional full-time coach, as well as a number of part-time coaches, to help us meet the demand from schools across the North West.
 The feedback from teachers, parents and carers has been absolutely fantastic and we can’t thank them enough for their support.
 We are oversubscribed regularly on our holiday camps, which is another positive sign that kids are enjoying our sessions.